EquineDev/Unity_Philips_hue/README.md

 # Hue Lamp Properties

 * UseLight - Use this light or not
-* Username - User Name for Hue Hub
+* TurnedOn  - get is our light currently turned on
+* CurrentColor  - Get current light color
+* DevicePath  - Get path to device
-* Instance - Get Singleton instance of  Hue Hub bridge
+* Key - Get key of device

 # Hue Lamp Methods